Michigan State's Tom Izzo, Gabe Brown have exchange at halftime of First Four game - Up News Info

 NCAA TOURNAMENT: Scores, schedules, streams for early-round games

-Izzo made headlines in the 2019 NCAA Tournament when he and Aaron Henry went at each other on the court.
-Izzo was still agitated after the game when reporters asked him about it.
+Izzo was referring to the 2019 NCAA Tournament when he and Aaron Henry went at each other on the court.
+Back then, Izzo gave a similar agitated answer.

 “I get a kick out of you guys, get after somebody because you are trying to hold them accountable,” he was quoted as saying.
 “I don’t know what kind of business you’re in, but I tell ya what, if I was a head of a newspaper, and you didn’t do your job, you’d be held accountable.
 It’s the way it is.”